 |a See Clinical and Laboratory Monitoring of Pediatric HIV Infection regarding the frequency of adherence assessment after initiating or changing therapy.

-Key to Acronyms: apps = applications; DOT = directly observed therapy; MEMS = Medication Event Monitoring System
+Key: apps = applications; DBS = dried blood spots; DOT = directly observed therapy; MEMS = Medication Event Monitoring System

 |Initial Intervention Strategies|